anatoly-scherbakov/yeti.sh/docs/articles/mkdocs-blog-plugins/index.md

         $id: python://octadocs.facets.DateLiteral

 title: MkDocs plugins for blogging
----

-[MkDocs](https://mkdocs.org) was designed to manage software project documentation, but in fact it is a very wide purpose static site generator.
+description: "MkDocs was designed to manage software project documentation, but in fact it is a very wide purpose static site generator.
 Can you use it to write your personal blog?
 Yes, most assuredly.
-Here are a few plugins for that.
+Here are a few plugins for that."
+---

+{{ page.meta.description }}